EDUCBA Logo

 Q1.
 What is Wholesale Price Index?

 Answer: A wholesale price index, or WPI, is an index that records changes in the prices of bulk goods over the years.
-Countries and companies use this index as an indicator of change in the demand for goods and inflation rate.
+Countries and companies use this index to indicate change in the demand for goods and inflation rate.
 It is generally not accurate as it considers only goods and not services.

 Q2.
 What is the difference between Consumer Price Index and the Wholesale Price Index?